vunhatchuong/vunhatchuong.github.io/_posts/2022-09-21-ailab-rasa.md

 tags: [rasa, python, nlp, docker, gitlab-ci]
 ---

-My Rasa Chatbot project created when in Internship for SIU AILAB for student admission intended for Facebook Messenger and personal website.
+My Rasa Chatbot project was created when I was in Internship for SIU AILAB for student admission intended for Facebook Messenger and personal website.

 Utilize docker and gitlab-ci for auto deployment.

-You can read a more detail document and checkout code from this [Github Repo](https://github.com/vunhatchuong123/rasa-chatbot).
+You can read a more detailed document and checkout code from this [Github Repo](https://github.com/vunhatchuong123/rasa-chatbot).